-- · Within the asset class, we think there are pockets of opportunity where investors can capitalize on structural themes like the building-out of artificial intelligence (AI). - Small and medium-sized profitable growth companies, for instance, may offer exposure to artificial intelligence development at attractive valuations.
+- Within the asset class, we think there are pockets of opportunity where investors can capitalize on structural themes like the building-out of artificial intelligence (AI). - Small and medium-sized profitable growth companies, for instance, may offer exposure to artificial intelligence development at attractive valuations.

-TAKEAWAY: As the market narrative shifts between recession and inflation, the outlook for small caps is dim.
-Small caps typically underperform during slowdowns and amid rising prices.
+TAKEAWAY: As the market narrative shifts between recession and inflation, the outlook for small caps is dim in our opinion.
+Small caps have typically underperformed during slowdowns and amid rising prices.
 Therefore, we aren't overly bullish on small caps until the market narrative shifts to one of economic recovery.
 Nevertheless, we believe the asset class offers overlooked growth potential, especially those companies with exposure to the artificial intelligence boom and profitable technology.